anoma/nspec/docs/arch/integrations/adapters/evm.md

 5. Another user Bob expresses his intent (see 1. to 3.).
 6. See 4.
 7. A solver Sally monitors the intent pool and sees the intent transactions by Alice and Bob and finds a match (using her algorithm).
-8. Sally composes the the intent transactions and adds her own actions s.t. the transaction becomes balanced & valid.
+8. Sally composes the intent transactions and adds her own actions s.t. the transaction becomes balanced & valid.
 She converts the transaction object into the format required by the EVM protocol adapter.
 9. Sally being connected to an Ethereum node makes an [`eth_sendTransaction`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_sendtransaction) call into the protocol adapter's `execute(Transaction tx)` function, which she signs with the private key of her account.
 10. The protocol adapter verifies the proofs from 3. by calling a RISC ZERO verifier contract deployed on the network.
 11. The protocol adapter makes an optional forwarder contract call by using the `ForwarderCalldata.input` data.